xian-sh/UniSDNet/prepare/readme.md

 source_dir = "/path/to/dir-with-activitynet-files"

 # Load the entire ActivityNet 200 dataset into FiftyOne
-# choice ("train", "validation", "test"),since windowsm C disk is short of memory,you can use 'split' parameter to download the data partly, and move the data to another disk(such D disk) in time.
+# choice ("train", "validation", "test"),since windows C disk is short of memory,you can use 'split' parameter to download the data partly, and move the data to another disk(such D disk) in time.
 dataset = foz.load_zoo_dataset("activitynet-200", source_dir=source_dir, split="train")
 # dataset = foz.load_zoo_dataset("activitynet-200", source_dir=source_dir)